chk-code/cdnd-05-3dinpainting/README.md

-# CDND 05 - Picture Capstone Project
+# CDND 05 - Picture Capstone Project :rocket:
 > This is the final project of the Cloud Developer Nanodegree @ Udacity.
 The purpose of the cloud developer capstone project is to combine what I learned throughout the program.
 In this project, I build a cloud-based application on a serverless architecture.

 # Table of contents